 When developing any system, developers must go through a process of planning, creating, testing, and deploying that system, it is called Software Development Life Cycle (SDLC).
 It is essential to apply security in SDLC, which focuses on the protection of programs against attacks that exploit vulnerabilities in them (Assal and Chiasson, 2018).
 Security in developing and maintaining software is not a reason that caused the data breach, but still essential in any enterprise.

 To be truly secure and being the most effective, security must be planned and initiated in every stage of SDLC.
-That being said, secure Software Development Life Cycle is the most important topic when it comes to security of software.
+That being said, Secure Software Development Life Cycle is the most important topic when it comes to security of software.

 On one hand, eliminating vulnerabilities in a program improves safety, minimizes risks and prevents further issues.
 Enhance efficiency and speed of development and operations release cycles.